ast-grep/ast-grep.github.io/website/guide/scan-project.md

 Now you can start creating a rule!
 Continue using `sg new`, it will ask you what to create.
 But you can also use `sg new rule` to create a rule directly!

 You will be asked several questions about the rule going to be created.
-Suppose we want to create a rule to disable no-eval in JavaScript.
+Suppose we want to create a rule to ensure no eval in JavaScript.

 ```markdown
 > What is your rule's name? no-eval